Linens 'n Things weighing bankruptcy: source

 NEW YORK (Reuters) - Home goods retailer Linens 'n Things is considering filing for Chapter 11 bankruptcy court protection, a person familiar with the situation said on Friday.

-The chain, owned by Leon Black's buyout firm Apollo Global Management, is negotiating with creditors, which include General Electric Co (GE.N: Quote, Profile, Research, Stock Buzz), the source said.
+The chain, owned by Leon Black's buyout firm Apollo Global Management, is negotiating with creditors, which include General Electric Co GE.N, the source said.

 While bankruptcy is "on the table," it is one of many options being considered, the source said.
 "It is not the top option, nor is it the option that the company is currently pursuing at this very second."